- Regional Opioid Abatement Council

 - Greenwood Village

-There will also be a Technical Advisory Committee to advise the AC Regional Council on topic-specific items and act as subject-matter experts.
+There is also be a Technical Advisory Committee to advise the AC Regional Council on topic-specific items and act as subject-matter experts.

 Any questions about the Arapahoe County Regional Opioid Abatement Council or their process may be sent to ACOpioidCouncil@arapahoegov.com.